KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Contact Title](documentation/images/title-5.png)

 ## Portfolio Gallery
 * Gallery section contains wedding pictures taken by a photographer.
-It is valuable part of the website to the user to easily identify photography style and approach.
-For the Gallery used CSS GRID code is used so it is responsive on all the devices.
+It is valuable part of the website to the user to easily identify photography style and approach of the photographer.
+For the Gallery I used CSS GRID code to make it responsive on all the devices.
 * Desktop View

 ![Portfolio Desktop](documentation/images/portfolio.png)